This tutorial introduces how to extract concordances and keyword-in-context (KWIC) displays with R.

 function from the dplyr

-package which takes the column according to which we want to re-arrange
+takes the column according to which we want to rearrange the data as its

 docname | from | to | pre | keyword | post | pattern |